Aliases for METTL14 Gene

 GeneCards Summary for METTL14 Gene

 METTL14 (Methyltransferase Like 14) is a Protein Coding gene.
+Diseases associated with METTL14 include Dental Pulp Necrosis and Dental Pulp Disease.
 Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
 Gene Ontology (GO) annotations related to this gene include RNA binding and mRNA (2-O-methyladenosine-N6-)-methyltransferase activity.

 UniProtKB/Swiss-Prot for METTL14 Gene